daanvdk/dotfiles/README.md

 If any changes are made to either `symlinks.txt`, `Brewfile` or `uv_tools.txt` it is safe to rerun `make` to apply these changes.

-## Manual Setup
-Not everything contained in this repo has a scriptable setup.
-This is a list of the manual actions to be taken:
-- In the options menu of the firefox linkhints plugin import `linkhints.json`.